 Table 1.
 FireSmart Assessment Summary Table 2.
 Summary of coniferous vegetation assessed on or adjacent to 1160 Sinclair St Table 3.
-Vegetation inventory of trees assessed on or adjacent to 1160 Sinclair St., DWV21 Table 4.
+Vegetation inventory of trees assessed on or adjacent to 1160 Sinclair St21 Table 4.
 Examples of acceptable vegetation for the property LIST OF FIGURES Figure 1.
 The property at 1160 Sinclair St. is highlighted in purple.
 Image from DWV WestMap10 Figure 2.
 Standard exterior vents.
 Left: covered with 3mm wire mesh.
 Right: vent with open flap13 Figure 3.
 FireSmart Priority Zones Figure 4.
 Trees #1 (L) and 3 (R) are over 75cm diameter and require a permit for removal or pruning 19 Figure 5.
 Tree #1 requires removal to mitigate the property's wildfire hazard and to accommodate new construction Figure 6.
-Tree #2 is in poor condition and require removal to mitigate the property's wildfire hazard 23 Figure 7.
-Cedar hedge #H1 is recommended for partial removal within 10m of the planned coach house Figure 8.
-Examples of common coniferous vegetation planted within the urban landscape Figure 9.
-Invasive English holly at 1190 Sinclair St. is recommended for removal to prevent future spread
+Cedar hedge #H1 is recommended for partial removal within 10m of the planned coach house24 Figure 7.
+Examples of common coniferous vegetation planted within the urban landscape Figure 8.
+Invasive English holly at 1190 Sinclair St. is recommended for removal to prevent future spread Figure 9.
+Example of a failed PDI